gpac/mp4box.js/README.md

 - **id**: Number, the track id
 - **user**: Object, the caller of the segmentation for this track, as given in [setSegmentOptions](##setsegmentoptionstrack_id-user-options)
 - **buffer**: ArrayBuffer, the initialization segment for this track.
+- **sampleNumber**: Number, sample number of the last sample in the segment, plus 1.
+- **buffer**: Boolean, indication if this is the last segment to be received.

 ```json
 [